pedro-zawadniak-adi/zephelin/docs/source/ctf_to_tef.md

   ctf_trace
 ```

-There are a few optional arguments:
+There are several optional arguments available:
-* `--zephyr-base` - the script tries to automatically find the Zephyr directory in order to use metadata file definition of CTF events, if this cannot done, user has to provide the path or set `ZEPHYR_BASE` environmental variable,
+* `--zephyr-base` - the script tries to automatically find the Zephyr directory in order to use the metadata file definition of CTF events.
+  If this fails, you have to provide the path or set the `ZEPHYR_BASE` environmental variable.
-* `--build-dir` - the directory storing results of build and [ram_report](https://docs.zephyrproject.org/latest/develop/optimizations/tools.html#build-target-ram-report).
+* `--build-dir` - the directory storing the results of the build and [ram_report](https://docs.zephyrproject.org/latest/develop/optimizations/tools.html#build-target-ram-report).
-* `--tflm-model-path` - the given TFLite Micro model is processed to extract information about its layer and tensors, the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} event,
+* `--tflm-model-path` - the provided TFLite Micro model is processed to extract information about its layer and tensors, and the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} event.
-* `--tvm-model-path` - the given microTVM graph JSON file is processed to extract information about model's layer and tensors, the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} Event,
+* `--tvm-model-path` - the provided microTVM graph JSON file is processed to extract information about model's layer and tensors, and the information is converted to [`MODEL`](model-event) {{TEF_Metadata}} Event,
-* `-o` - points to the file where the converted trace should be saved, if not provided the JSON will be printed to STDOUT.
+* `-o` - the file path which points to the file where the converted trace should be saved.
+  If not provided, the JSON will be printed to STDOUT.

-It, apart from changing format, implements custom logic which can group elements into {{TEF_Duration}} events and extend their arguments (see [](converted-events)).
+Apart from changing the format, this involves a custom logic which can group elements into {{TEF_Duration}} events, and extend their arguments (see [](converted-events)).
-Moreover, a completely new events can be added to the trace extending the context and improving the trace visualization capabilities (see [](optional-events)).
+Completely new events can be added to the trace, extending the context, and improving the trace visualization capabilities (see [](optional-events)).
-Furthermore, the command also converts timestamps from nanoseconds (used in CTF) to microseconds, as Speedscope assumes they are provided in such unit.
+Furthermore, the command also converts timestamps from nanoseconds (used in CTF) to microseconds, which are valid for Zephelin Trace Viewer and Speedscope (it assumes that the timestamps are provided in such unit).

 ## Events

 (converted-events)=
 ### Converted events

-This section contains events that are not produced during the Zephelin runtime, but are used to provide additional information for a better visualizations.
+This section describes events that are converted from CTF events, emitted during Zephelin runtime.
+Based on those, the trace viewer produces dedicated panels with visualizations (e.g. plot panels).

 #### Zephyr events

-For default Zephyr events (defined in [metadata](https://github.com/zephyrproject-rtos/zephyr/blob/main/subsys/tracing/ctf/tsdl/metadata)), the beginning event has always the `_enter` suffix, whereas the end event has `_exit`.
+For default Zephyr events (defined in [metadata](https://github.com/zephyrproject-rtos/zephyr/blob/main/subsys/tracing/ctf/tsdl/metadata)), the beginning event always gets the `_enter` suffix, whereas the ending event gets the `_exit` suffix.
 These events are marked as `B` and `E` events, creating {{TEF_Duration}} event in TEF.
-The remaining Zephyr events are of {{TEF_Instant}} type, but as Speedscope does not support displaying such events, they are also converted to the Duration Event with 1 microsecond of duration.
+The remaining Zephyr events are of {{TEF_Instant}} type, but since Speedscope does not support displaying such events, they are also converted to a Duration Event with 1 microsecond of duration.

-:::{admonition} Example event
+:::{example} Example events
 :collapsible:
 ```json
 {